upros/tls-pok/draft-friel-tls-eap-dpp.md

 ## Bootstrapping Overview

-A device hold a public / private key pair which we refer to as a Bootstrap Key (BSK).
+A bootstraping device holds a public / private key pair which we refer to as a Bootstrap Key (BSK).
 The private key of the BSK is known only by the deivce.
-The public key of the BSK is know by the device, and is known by the owner or holder of the device, and is provisioned on the network by the network operator.
+The public key of the BSK is know by the device, is known by the owner or holder of the device, and is provisioned on the network by the network operator.
 In order to establish trust and mutually authenticate, the network proves to the device that it knows the public part of the BSK, and the device proves to the network that it knows the private part of the BSK.
-Once this trust has been established during bootstrap, the network can provision the device with a credential that it uses for subsequent network access.
+Once this trust has been established during bootstraping, the network can provision the device with a credential that it uses for subsequent network access.
+More details on the BSK are given in {{bootstrap-key-pair}}.

 ## EAP Network Access

 Enterprise deployments typically require an 802.1X/EAP-based authentication to obtain network access.
 Protocols like EST can be used to enroll devices into a Certification Authority to allow them to authenticate using 802.1X/EAP.
-But this creates a Catch-22 where a certificate is needed for network access and network access is needed to obtain certificate.
+This creates a Catch-22 where a certificate is needed for network access and network access is needed to obtain certificate.

-Devices whose BSK public key can been obtained in an out-of-band fashion can perform an EAP-TLS-based exchange, for instance {{?RFC7170}}, and authenticate the TLS exchange using the bootstrapping extensions defined in {{bootstrapping-in-tls-13}}.
+Devices whose BSK public key can been obtained in an out-of-band fashion and provisioned on the network can perform an EAP-TLS-based exchange, for instance {{?RFC7170}}, and authenticate the TLS exchange using the bootstrapping extensions defined in {{bootstrapping-in-tls-13}}.
 This network connectivity can then be used to perform an enrollment protocol (such as provided by {{?RFC7170}}) to obtain a credential for subsequent network connectivity and certificate lifecycle maintenance.

-## Bootstrap Key Pair
+# Bootstrap Key Pair

 The mechanism for on-boarding of devices defined in this document relies on bootstrap key pairs.
 A client device has an associated elliptic curve (EC) bootstrap key pair (BSK).
 The BSK may be static and baked into device firmware at manufacturing time, or may be dynamic and generated at on-boarding time by the device.
 If the BSK public key, specifically the ASN.1 SEQUENCE SubjectPublicKeyInfo from {{!RFC5280}}, can be shared in a trustworthy manner with a TLS server, a form of "origin entity authentication" (the step from which all subsequent authentication proceeds) can be obtained.